zie87/zie87.github.io/_drafts/type-erasure-the-basics.md

 tags: ['c++', 'type erasure']
 ---

-Some weeks ago, we needed to implement a dynamic message dispatching at work.
+We needed to implement a dynamic message dispatching at work some weeks ago.
-We had different kinds of messages, which we need to store in a queue and dispatch to systems.
-To store the messages we needed a type erasure:
+We had different kinds of messages, which we needed to store in a queue and dispatch to systems.
+To store the messages, a type erasure was required.
+But what is a type erasure?

 Type Erasure
 : A technique to enable the use of various concrete types through a single generic interface.[^1]